"I am like the most self-critical person... deep down it's like, it's a mess."

 "We ate basically like bread and milk," Tan recalled.
 "Thomas' English muffins are like my favorite thing in the world."

-A small detail.
-The kind of thing you mention casually in a podcast.
-But think about it: a man who turned $300,000 into $2.4 billion still gets emotional about English muffins because they were the food of survival.
+A man who turned $300,000 into $2.4 billion still gets emotional about English muffins because they were the food of survival.
 That's how deep scarcity goes.

 The Hacker's Hacker Who Drank It Away